How to Use Domain Mapping When You’re Not Running Multisite

 If there are any problems, this is a useful tool to track them.

-Once you’ve redirected your domain, created an addon domain and the DNS changes have taken effect, the redirect will work.
-When you type mydomain.com into a browser, you’ll be taken to myhosting.com/mydomain.
+Once you’ve redirected your domain, created an add-on domain and the DNS changes have taken effect, the redirect will work.
+When you type mydomain.com into a browser, it’ll direct you to myhosting.com/mydomain.